Badly Managed Social Media Requires Crisis PR

 WEDDINGS are typically emotional affairs – not the cause of reputational meltdown and crisis PR.

 The emotions that surround them are usually those of love – not fury, bitterness and threats.

-One Scottish wedding venue, Balgonie Castle in Fife, was laid seige by a horde of angry brides after its wedding planner took to social media to make a foul-mouthed rant against a complaining bride.
+However, one Scottish wedding venue, Balgonie Castle in Fife, was laid siege by a horde of angry brides after its wedding planner took to social media to make a foul-mouthed rant against a complaining bride.

 Within 24 hours the castle and its wedding planner were in the teeth of a fully-fledged PR crisis – with news of death threats against the woman behind the ill-judged social media comments making national newspaper headlines.

 Within a day of the poor response from Kelly Morris – daughter in law of the castle owners, who is employed in the role of wedding coordinator – the reaction across social media had gone viral and was being discussed all around the world.

 Yet this could have all been avoided.
 The first hints of the problems being experienced by one unfortunate bride were revealed in a private Facebook group – where brides-to-be discuss issues important to them and help each other find venues, photographers and other important necessities for a wedding.